0xthiagomartins/community-insights/docs/project_analysis.md

-# Project Analysis System
+# Project Analysis System (Phase 2 - Future Feature)

+> **⚠️ Note:** This feature is planned for Phase 2 and is NOT part of the current MVP scope.

-The Crypto Community Insights Agent includes a **one-time project analysis system** that understands the project context from documentation to improve summarization quality.
+The Crypto Community Insights Agent will include a **one-time project analysis system** that understands the project context from documentation to improve summarization quality.

 ---

 ## What is Project Analysis?

-When you start monitoring a new Telegram group, you provide a link to the project's documentation (website, whitepaper, GitHub, etc.).
-The system analyzes this documentation once to understand:
+When you start monitoring a new Telegram group, you will provide a link to the project's documentation (website, whitepaper, GitHub, etc.).
+The system will analyze this documentation once to understand:

 - **Project purpose and goals**
 - **Key terminology and concepts**